Hannah Kent

-Hannah Kent (born 1985) is an Australian writer, author of Burial Rites (2013),The Good People (2016), Devotion (2021), and a first memoir, Always Home, Always Homesick (2025).
+Hannah Kent (born 1985) is an Australian writer, author of the novels Burial Rites (2013), The Good People (2016), and Devotion (2021), as well as a memoir, Always Home, Always Homesick (2025).

 Early life and education

 Hannah Kent was born in 1985 and grew up in the Adelaide Hills of South Australia.
 As a four-year-old she had no friends, but found solace in discovering and reading books.

 She attended Heathfield High School in Heathfield.
 In 2003, after finishing school and having applied for a course in creative writing course at Flinders University, she spent a year away in Iceland as a Rotary International exchange student.

 She earned a PhD in creative writing at Flinders University, her thesis being the basis of her first novel, Burial Rites.

 Career

 Kill Your Darlings

 In 2010, Kent co-founded the Australian literary journal Kill Your Darlings with Rebecca Starford.